eggsy/website/README.md

     - With NPM: `npm run generate` or (`npm run build`)

 If you are wondering about **how to host it on free/paid static hosting services** like (Netlify, Vercel etc.), you can refer to [Nuxt.js docs](https://nuxtjs.org/deployments/netlify/).
 My project is hosted on [Netlify](https://netlify.com).

-### 🤔 Don't need Firebase?

-If you don't want to take the additional steps installing and configuring a Firebase account just to use the website, follow these steps:

-1. Remove `firebase` and `@nuxtjs/firebase` modules via your package manager.
-2. Remove `@nuxtjs/firebase` from `tsconfig.json`.
-3. Remove `firebase` import and the line of `@nuxtjs/firebase` reference in the array in `config/modules.ts` file.
-4. Remove `@/plugins/Firebase` reference from the plugins array in `config/plugins.ts` (remove the whole object), and delete that file from `plugins` directory, you don't need it anymore.
-5. Delete `config/modules/firebase.ts`.
-6. Delete the Daily page: `src/pages/daily.vue`.
-   - Delete existing links and references to this page as it might throw errors when building the app.

 ### 💖 Sponsors